Płock: Modern era

 In the early modern period, Płock was a royal city of Poland and capital of the Płock Voivodeship within the larger Greater Poland Province.
-The 16th century was the golden age of the city, before it suffered major losses in population due to plague, fire, and warfare, with wars between Sweden and Poland in the late 17th and early 18th centuries.
-At that time, the Swedes destroyed much of the city, but the people rebuilt and recovered.
-In the late 18th century, it took down the old city walls, and made a New Town, filled with many German migrants.
+The 16th century was the golden age of the city, before it suffered major losses in population due to plague, fire, and horrific warfare, with wars between Sweden and Poland in the late 17th and early 18th centuries.

+In the 17th century, the Swedes destroyed much of the city, but the people rebuilt and recovered.
+In the late 18th century, it took down the old city walls, and made a New Town, and after Germans of Prussia partitioned Poland Second Partition of Poland, they filled Płock with many German migrants.

 In the Second Partition of Poland in 1793 the city was annexed by Prussia.
-From 1807 it was part of the short-lived Polish Duchy of Warsaw and in 1815 it became part of Congress Poland, later on fully annexed by the Russian Empire.
-In 1831, the last sejm of Congress Poland was held in the Płock town hall.
+The Polish 4th and 5th Infantry Regiments were formed in Płock in 1806.
+From 1807 it was part of the short-lived Polish Duchy of Warsaw, within which it was the capital of the Płock Department.
+In 1815 it became part of Congress Poland, later on fully annexed by the Russian Empire.
+The Polish 3rd Rifle Regiment, which later fought against Russia in the November Uprising, was stationed in Płock.
+In 1827 Fryderyk Chopin visited Płock.
+In 1831, the last sejm of Congress Poland was held in the Płock Town Hall.
 It was a seat of provincial government and an active center; its economy was closely tied to major grain trade.
 It laid out a new city plan in the early 19th century, as new residents continued to arrive.
 Many of its finest buildings were constructed in this period in the Neoclassical style.
 In 1820 the Płock Scientific Society was founded, and in the late 19th century the city began to industrialize.
 In 1863 local Poles fought in the January Uprising against Russia.
 The leader of the uprising in the Płock region, Zygmunt Padlewski, was executed by the Russians in Płock in May 1863.
 In 1905, large demonstrations of Polish youth and workers took place in Płock.

 During World War I, Płock was occupied by Germany from 1915 to 1918, and in 1918 Poland regained independence, and Płock was immediately reintegrated with Poland.
 In August 1920, the city became famous for its successful heroic defense against the Soviets during the Polish–Soviet War.
 250 Polish defenders, including 100 civilians, were killed in the battle.
 In 1921, Marshal Józef Piłsudski visited Płock and awarded the city with the Cross of Valour, making Płock the second Polish city to be awarded with a Polish military decoration (shortly after Lwów).